People change jobs; it’s a fact of the modern workforce. But if you have a 401(k) from your old job, you need to decide what to do with it.

 Did you know that only 27% of investors know what they’re paying in 401(k) fees?
 That’s according to a TD Ameritrade Investor Pulse survey.
 Fees might seem minor compared to the overall size of a portfolio, but over a long stretch, they can really add up.
 Not only do the funds inside a 401(k) plan charge ongoing fees; there’s also an overall cost to administer the plan.

 Granted, some fees might be worth the cost if, for example, they come with access to advice or other professional services.
-But if you’re interested in getting a look into your fees—what you’re paying in fees and why you’re paying—consider getting help from the free 401(k) analyzer tool powered by FeeX, a third-party leader in fee transparency.
+But if you’re interested in getting a look into your fees—what you’re paying in fees and why you’re paying—consider getting help.

 Knowing what you’re paying in fees can be one step in deciding whether to stay or roll over.